-Dr David Jackson is Lecturer in Digital Visualisation and post-doctoral research associate in the School of Digital Arts.
+Dr David Jackson is the SODA Doctoral Student Lead and Research Degrees Coordinator; and a Lecturer in Digital Visualisation.
 His practice-led research explores the creative application of AI technology in narrative contexts and their effect on their audiences.

 His most recent major research project involved the exploration of a new type of interactive speech-led documentary, working on Audiences with a Hero, with partners Forever Holdings and Bright White.
 Elements of this work were informed by his AHRC post-doctoral fellowship, (2018, NWCDTP), and the development of the Storybox conversational agent software and the D-PAF framework for conversational storytelling.
 Involvement on Obsidisorium at the MIRA Festival with Prof. Toby Heys continues to explore the emerging impact of digital technology and artificial intelligence on storytellers.